Urban Residential

 2024 Victorian Premier’s Design Award – Finalist

-Tract, in collaboration with NH Architecture and a large multidisciplinary team obtained planning approval for redevelopment of the Tarakan housing estate in West Heidelberg on behalf of Homes Victoria and the Director of Housing under the Victorian Government’s Big Housing Build.
+Tract, in collaboration with NH Architecture, Bird de la Coeur and Openwork obtained planning approval for redevelopment of the Tarakan housing estate in West Heidelberg on behalf of Homes Victoria and the Director of Housing under the Victorian Government’s Big Housing Build.

-The approval will see the delivery of 130 new dwellings comprising social and affordable housing across a combination of townhouses apartment buildings set within a generous and multi-purpose landscape setting.
-The project is the renewal of an existing social housing site that replaces old dwellings that no longer met the needs of residents, with well designed, attractive homes that improve the local area.
+The approval saw the delivery of 130 new dwellings comprising social and affordable housing across a combination of townhouses and multi-residential apartment buildings up to 6 storeys, set within a generous and multi-purpose landscape setting.
+The project is the renewal of an existing social housing site that replaces old dwellings that no longer met the needs of residents, with well designed, attractive homes that improve the local area and significantly increase the density of the site, without compromising the character of this residential neighbourhood.

 The apartments, designed by NH Architecture in collaboration with Bird de le Coeur Architects, have been designed to ensure access to natural light and ventilation is prioritised and all dwellings will achieve a minimum average NatHERS rating of seven stars, with the development as a whole will meet requirements for at least a five-star Green Star rating.
 The apartments have also been designed to allow for post-construction flexibility to accommodate and adapt to the changing needs of residents.